13-14 June 2026 in Montgenèvre

 Orienteering maps and control plotting

-You will also need to plot your controls on the map.
-We are preparing a booklet.
+You will need to plot the checkpoints onto your map.
+We are preparing an information booklet for you about this.

 Bivouac

-You will find a high mountain atmosphere at the bivouac where you will be welcomed for a short night.
-You will find toilets and water but no showers, they are waiting for you warmly at the finish.
-For the rest, bivouac means autonomy, you will need to bring sleeping equipment, stove and meals.
-Craft beer and lemonade will be sold on site, so bring you card or cash in your backpack.
+A high-altitude campsite will welcome you for your short overnight stay.
+There will be toilets and water, but no showers: these will be awaiting you at the finish.
+Otherwise, you must be autonomous in the campsite; you will need to bring sleeping equipment, a stove and food (see kit list).
+Craft beer and lemonade will be on sale on site, so bring a credit card or cash in your backpack.

 French Orienteering Adventure Race Cup